-c) Carried at Cost - AFS Financial Assets
+iii.
+Carried at Cost - AFS Financial Assets

 The Bank assesses at the end of each reporting period whether there is objective evidence that any of the unquoted equity securities which are carried at cost, may be impaired.
 The amount of impairment loss is the difference between the carrying amount of the equity security and the present value of the estimated future cash flows discounted at the current market rate of return of a similar asset.
-Impairment losses on assets carried at cost cannot be reversed.

-(c) Items of Income and Expense Related to Financial Assets
+Impairment losses on assets carried at cost cannot be reversed c.
+Items of Income and Expense Related to Financial Assets d.
+Derecognition of Financial Assets